 - Submit a letter of intent (max 3 single-spaced pages) to an online portal.
-The online portal will be open soon.
-Letters of intent are due by December 13, 2019, 11:59PM Eastern.

 A joint letter of intent should be submitted by the fellowship candidate and interested professor or senior researcher, from a university center or research organization (referred to as academic mentor).

 - A selection committee will invite full applications from a subset of those who have submitted letters of intent.
 The full applications will be submitted through an online portal.

 - Applicants must receive a doctoral-level degree (e.g., Ph.D., Ed.D., M.D.) relevant to child development prior to the start of the fellowship.
 Applications are especially sought from researchers with backgrounds in the development of early mathematics skills, of young dual language learners, and in family engagement in the early years.

 - This fellowship is for early-career scholars.
 Applicants must have received their doctoral work within two years prior to the start of the fellowship year.

 - Applicants to the SRCD State Policy Fellowship Program must be a member of SRCD and be a U.S. citizen.

 - The potential state executive branch agency office must focus on early childhood.

 What should be included in a State Policy Post-doctoral Fellowship letter of intent?